 Taking everything good about country music and meshing it with some great synth-infused rock The Honest Heart Collective filled Adelaide Hall with chanting and adoring fans.
 Playing through track’s like “I’ve Got You” and “Honest Hearts” they effortlessly had the crowd wooed, and their excited moves across the stage in every direction made it all the more exciting.
 Taking time to even cover The Killers’ “When You Were Young” the band managed to really prove their versatility and showcase a sonic force to be reckoned with, not being afraid to do sillier things like falsetto harmonies and more electric styles for the sake of the song.
 Closing on a frantic note with “Liar’s Club” bringing parts of the opening band’s on to join them the set closed with a familial sense of love and passion that felt warming.
 Even coming back on for a shirtless encore the finale had a second coming to end things for a memorable start to CMW.

-Written by Owen Maxwell
+Words and photos by Owen Maxwell